ory/docs/docs/oathkeeper/pipeline/authn.md

   "mutator": { "handler": "noop" }
 }]

-$ curl -X GET -b sessid=abc http://my-app/some-route
+$ curl -X GET -b sessionid=abc http://my-app/some-route

 HTTP/1.0 200 OK
 The request has been allowed!
 The subject is: "peter"

-$ curl -X GET -b sessid=def http://my-app/some-route
+$ curl -X GET -b sessionid=def http://my-app/some-route

 HTTP/1.0 401 Status Unauthorized
 The request is not authorized because the provided credentials are invalid.